Xe/Tetra/README.md

 `TETRA_CONFIG_PATH` to a file on the disk.
 Edit the config to your needs.

 ## Running

+You need to set up `etcd` for runtime key->value support for Tetra.
+You also need to set up InfluxxDB if you want to have Tetra track channel and server statistics.

 You need the following lua rocks: